ravin-guitar/project25-music/sets/Estelle Rehearsal/Ed Sheeran - Thinking Out Loud - D.md

 ## C2

 c1: |Em                           |A       D
-l1:  People fall in love in _ mysterious ways And
+l1:  People fall in love in _ mys- terious ways And

 c1: |Em                      |A
 l1:  Maybe it's all part of a plan __ Well